GitFree/django-bootstrap-pagination/README.md

                          and thus it is expected that there is a named "page" argument in the URL referenced by **url_view_name**.
 This allows us to use pretty pagination URLs such as "/page/1"
+- **url_get_params** - The other get parameters to pass, only the page number will be overwritten.
+Use this to preserve filters.

 **Basic Usage**